Bfgeshka/awesome-c/README.md

 * [armon/hlld](https://github.com/armon/hlld) - C network daemon for HyperLogLogs
 * [bagder/spindly](https://github.com/bagder/spindly) - a portable C library for SPDY transport (DEAD project!)
 * [boazsegev/c-server-tools](https://github.com/boazsegev/c-server-tools) - Write network services in C using dynamic protocols such as HTTP and Websockets
+* [c9s/r3](https://github.com/c9s/r3) - libr3 is a high-performance path dispatching library.
+It compiles your route paths into a prefix tree (trie).
+By using the constructed prefix trie in the start-up time, you may dispatch your routes with efficiency

 ### Websockets ###
 * [Wslay][248] - WebSocket library.
 Implements version 13 of the WebSocket